- When Alfred met François: iconic directors joined forces for renowned series of interviews

 But, perhaps most importantly, consider this: in brief, the tapes were transcribed and translated fully into French by Helen Scott.
 She and Truffaut then spent four years editing the initial results down in both languages simultaneously, far longer than he had originally anticipated.
 Scott, though incredibly accomplished in her own right and far more than a mere ‘translator’, was extremely compromised by the fact she wasn’t very familiar with Hitchcock’s work (or the film industry in general).
 She certainly hadn’t watched most of them and studied them with the eye of a critic and filmmaker, as had Truffaut.
 In all, the editing-/co-authoring operation was an extraordinarily complex transatlantic affair, mostly conducted by letter, also involving many more people, and necessitating countless technical considerations and editorial rewrites.
 Is it any wonder then that so much of the original discourse became completely distorted in the process?
 And let’s not even get into the book’s subsequent translations into Spanish, Italian, German and Japanese…

 For instance, Truffaut: “Your next picture, Downhill, is about a boy who’s accused of a theft in his school.”
 He wasn’t; not even close.
 But had Truffaut seen an altered, censored version, or was it just an egregious translation error?
-And if Hitch purportedly approved the final draft, why didn’t he or one of his close associates pick up on this?
+And if Hitchcock actually approved the final draft, why didn’t he or one of his close associates pick up on this?
 But there are dozens of similar examples throughout.

 Truffaut was a true visionary in conceiving the idea for the interview and book, and incredibly dogged in seeing it through to completion.
 This came at great personal effort, expense and no little amount of stress; the whole story of how the book came to actually be would make a great dramatic film in itself.
-But it cannot be denied that though Truffaut as architect and Scott as chief collaborator are at a severe disadvantage in their collective lack of familiarity with English and British English in particular; film history, especially of the silent period; film technique; Hitchcock’s work itself and the greater milieu to which it belongs; the constraints of communications and publishing technology; and so on.
+But it cannot be denied that Truffaut as architect and Scott as chief collaborator are at a severe disadvantage in their collective lack of familiarity with English, and British English in particular; film history, especially of the silent period; film technique; Hitchcock’s work itself and the greater milieu to which it belongs; the constraints of communications and publishing technology; and so on.
 A much better sense of all the above is imparted by film scholar and author Janet Bergstrom in her excellent essays on the subject:

 - Lost in Translation?
 Listening to the H-T Interview – A Companion to AH (2011)